When Storms Cause Electrical Problems

 By Dave Rongey - Summary:|

-This electrical repair question came from: Sesha, a Homeowner from Houston, Texas, USA.
+This electrical question came from Sesha, a Homeowner in Houston, Texas.

 Thanks for your electrical repair question Sesha.